awslabs/deequ/src/main/scala/com/amazon/deequ/examples/data_profiling_example.md

 }
 ```

 In case of our toy data, we would get the following profiling results.
-Note that **deequ** detected that `count` is a fractional column (and could be casted to float or double type) and that `valuable` is a boolean column.
+Note that **deequ** detected that `totalNumber` is a fractional column (and could be casted to float or double type) and that `valuable` is a boolean column.

 ```
 Column 'productName':